epam/aws-syndicate/tests/smoke/README.md

         ```
     - `deploy_target_bucket` (str) - the syndicate deployment bucket.
 Required for swagger_ui existence check.
     - `reverse_check` (bool) - defines whether the check result must be swapped to the opposite.
-- `resource_modification`: Checks if resources were modified.
+- `resource_modification` - Checks if resources were modified.
   - parameters:
     - `resources` (dict) [REQUIRED] - Information about resources to check.
         structure: